 What must be understood here is that the Update modifies node values in the XML file, not cell values in the relational table.
-The first update did not worked as expected, unable to retrieve the first name node of the second author and changing it to a new value.
-The second update changed the year value of the book and this shows for the two expanded rows because there is only one datepub node for that book.
-Because the third update applies to a row having a certain date value, this row was retrieved but not expanded because no author data appeared in the Where clause; consequently only the first author name was updated.
+The first update worked normally The second update changed the year value of the book and this shows for the two expanded rows because there is only one datepub node for that book.
+Because the third update applies to all rows having a certain date value, both author names were updated.

 Making a List of Multiple Values